khdc-me/cleanplotlib/README.md

 ## Available plot types
 ### Dot Plot
 A dot plot is ideal in the following three scenarios:
 1) As an alternative to pie charts.
 Tufte sided against the use of pie charts.
 Unless the size of each segment/slice is noticeably different than the rest, a pie chart can be difficult to read.
 Pie chart creators may include labels that display the values, making them easier to interpret.
 But when a specific segment is too small to house the label, the label must be displayed outside of the graphic, with a line drawn to link it to its corresponding segment.
 This is ugly and add unnecessary junk to the visual.
-Here is a side-by-side comparison of a pie chart (code [here](https://matplotlib.org/examples/pie_and_polar_charts/pie_demo_features.html)) and a cleanplotlib dot plot:
+Here is a side-by-side comparison of a pie chart (code [here](https://matplotlib.org/examples/pie_and_polar_charts/pie_demo_features.html)) and the default cleanplotlib dot plot:
 ![Pie Chart vs Dot Plot](https://github.com/khdc-me/cleanplotlib/blob/master/pievsdot.png)

 2) As an alternative to vertical and horizontal bar charts.
 A dot plot is a simple and clean visualization method when the intention is to compare sizes/amounts but not necessarily exact values.